 Enable information sharing among sensors systems across domains

 Sensor command, control, and data access can be provided to your existing display system(s) in a variety of formats (XML, for example).
-However, if you do not have an interface, RTI's Sensor Common Operational Picture (COP) can provide that capability for you in the following forms: cloud, workstation/laptop, and handheld/mobile.
+However, if you do not have an interface, Domenix's Sensor Common Operational Picture (COP) can provide that capability for you in the following forms: cloud, workstation/laptop, and handheld/mobile.

-RTI has decades of extensive experience in the niche of Chemical, Biological, Radiological, and Explosive (CBRN-E) sensors and systems.
+Domenix has decades of extensive experience in the niche of Chemical, Biological, Radiological, and Explosive (CBRN-E) sensors and systems.
 Some of the processes and implementations it has led in this space include:

 Implementation of the Common CBRN Sensor Interface (CCSI) specification and associated toolset